rdpoor/WART/README.md

 - Sampling Rate: 11520
 - Encoding: .WAV 8 bit unsigned

+For best results, make sure the sound file has been normalized for maximum dynamic range.
+(We really need to make the most of the
 The following steps assume the resulting file is named `my_sound.wav`, but of course you can name it whatever you like.

 ### Convert the file

 - [Download the wart.py python script](https://github.com/rdpoor/WART/blob/master/wart.py) from the github repository.
-- In a shell script, invoke `python wart.py -i <path_to_my_sound>/my_sound.wav` -o wart.wav
+- In a shell script, invoke `python wart.py -i <path_to_my_sound>/my_sound.wav` -o wart.h

-This will create wart.wav in the current directory.
+This will create wart.h -- similar to what's shown above -- in the current directory.